The similarities between options and CFDs

 Speculating on market direction

-On the other hand, CFDs allow traders to enter into a trading contract to exchange the difference in the price of an asset or stock between the opening and closing of the contract.
-This flexibility and versatility make options and CFDs popular among traders looking to capitalise on market fluctuations.
+Options provide traders with the right, but not the obligation, to buy, sell, or trade an underlying asset or stock at a predetermined price within a specific timeframe.
+On the other hand, CFDs enable traders to enter into a contract where they exchange the difference in the price of an asset or stock between the contract’s opening and closing.
+This flexibility and versatility make both options and CFDs attractive to traders seeking to capitalize on market dynamics.

 Leverage